giladbarnea/to/README.md

 # to

-A single-file terminal utility to convert and diff between json, json5, toml and yaml.
+A single-file terminal and python-importable utility to convert or compare between JSON, YAML, TOML, JSON5 and literal Python collections.

 ## Examples